Juris Doctor: Creation of the Juris Doctor

-The University of Chicago Law School was the first to offer the J.D. in 1902, when it was just one of five law schools that demanded a college degree from its applicants.
+The University of Chicago Law School was the first to offer the JD in 1902, when it was just one of five law schools that demanded a college degree from its applicants.
 While approval was still pending at Harvard, the degree was introduced at many other law schools, including at the law schools at NYU, Berkeley, Michigan, and Stanford.
-Because of tradition, and concerns about less prominent universities implementing a J.D. program, prominent eastern law schools like those of Harvard, Yale, and Columbia refused to implement the degree.
-Harvard, for example, refused to adopt the J.D. degree, even though it restricted admission to students with college degrees in 1909.
-Indeed, pressure from eastern law schools led almost every law school (except at the University of Chicago and other law schools in Illinois) to abandon the J.D. and re‑adopt the LL.B. as the first law degree by the 1930s.
-By 1962, the J.D. degree was rarely seen outside the Midwest.
+Because of tradition, and concerns about less prominent universities implementing a JD program, prominent eastern law schools like those of Harvard, Yale, and Columbia refused to implement the degree.
+Harvard, for example, refused to adopt the JD degree, even though it restricted admission to students with college degrees in 1909.
+Indeed, pressure from eastern law schools led almost every law school (except at the University of Chicago and other law schools in Illinois) to abandon the JD and re‑adopt the LLB as the first law degree by the 1930s.
+By 1962, the JD degree was rarely seen outside the Midwest.

-After the 1930s, the LL.B. and the J.D. degrees co‑existed in some American law schools.
-Some law schools, especially in Illinois and the Midwest, awarded both (like Marquette University, beginning in 1926), conferring J.D. degrees only to those with a bachelor's degree (as opposed to two or three years of college before law school), and those who met a higher academic standard in undergraduate studies, finishing a thesis in their third year of law school.
-Because the J.D. degree was no more advantageous for bar admissions or for employment, the vast majority of Marquette students preferred to seek the LL.B. degree.
+After the 1930s, the LLB and the JD degrees co‑existed in some American law schools.
+Some law schools, especially in Illinois and the Midwest, awarded both (like Marquette University, beginning in 1926), conferring JD degrees only to those with a bachelor's degree (as opposed to two or three years of college before law school), and those who met a higher academic standard in undergraduate studies, finishing a thesis in their third year of law school.
+Because the JD degree was no more advantageous for bar admissions or for employment, the vast majority of Marquette students preferred to seek the LLB degree.